bxdoan/bxdoan/README.md

 <div align="center">

-> If the wind will not serve, take to the oars.
+> Life is what we make it, always has been, always will be.

-> — Latin Proverb —
+> — Grandma Moses —

 </div>